oasis-tcs/ubl/README.md

 - UBL 2.3 Library Elements Spreadsheet - CS01 master
 - UBL 2.3 Document Elements Spreadsheet - CS01 master

-Every `git push` to the repository triggers the GitHub Action execution of [`build-github.sh`](build-github.sh) to invoke whichever set of results is needed.
-The action takes about 30 minutes of processing on GitHub to create all of the artefacts.

-## Preparing revision information

 Each revision is described by the following configuration files for the artefacts:
 - target identification when converting ODS to genericode
   - [`ident-UBL.xml`]( ident-UBL.xml )